iainplimmer/ColumnSort/README.md

 * You **CANNOT** call your column 'date' as this will break the configuration, sorry.
 * Any column can be given a 'width' property to describe it's width in pixels (Percentage not included yet).
 Although this width is automatically set to the max column size if not specified.

+**Binding Data from HTTP Promises**

+You can of course bind data from HTTP promises.
+I recommend that you first set the 'data' property to and empty array [] then after the config stage has passed and the promise resolved, then bind the data.

+The example [here](https://github.com/iainplimmer/ngGridify/blob/master/samples/GettingDataFromHttp.html) shows this technique in practice.
+Basically, the watcher on the collection is invoked and circumvents any race conditions.
+If you have a better way, please let me know ;)

 **Adding a function to a row**

 You can add a button to each row that accepts a function, and some text.
 Let's take the following simple javascript function that just accepts the data from the row.
 This appears on the far right column.